Codit/practical-api-guidelines/maturity-level-one/README.md

 ## Security-first

-- Always use HTTPS
+- Always use HTTPS, unless otherwise required
+  - In case HTTP should be supported, consider using an API gateway in front of the API.
+This allows you to be secure on the physical API while the consumers can still use HTTP
 - Do not put security keys and sensitive information in the query string
   - Certain scenarios are exceptional such as exposing webhooks.
 When this is the case the keys need to be limited in time to live.

 ## Error Handling

-- Use a global exception handler which allows you to trakc & handle unhandled exceptions very easily
+- Use a global exception handler which allows you to track & handle unhandled exceptions very easily
 - Errors should be propogated in a consistent way
   - Use `application/problem+json` following [RFC 7807](https://tools.ietf.org/html/rfc7807).
     - Every 4XX/5XX should  the same data contract
     - Less details compared to a custom data contract
     - Read [this blog post](https://tech.domain.com.au/2017/11/please-dont-spare-me-the-details/) on how to achieve this
   - If the above suggestion is not possible you should use a custom data contract.
 See Microsoft example [here](https://github.com/Microsoft/api-guidelines/blob/master/Guidelines.md#7102-error-condition-responses).
-- For cloud apis go with AppInsights
-- For on-premise apis which Logging library?
 - Shouldn't there be a general response for our API's, a general scheme we can use after all?
 Maybe using trackingcodes etc with map to app insights?

 ## Document your APIs
 Document your API and be as descriptive as possible – New people should get a clear understanding of what they can expect.

-Documentation should include the following at least:
+Documentation should provide information about the following at least:
-- Operation id
+- OperationId
 - General Description
 - Parameters
 - Response codes & contracts

+### Defining OperationIds
+An operationId is a unique identifier for an operation that is provided on an API.
+It is important to think carefully when assigning an operationId as changing these later on will be a breaking change.

+OpenAPI tooling, such as [AutoRest](https://github.com/Azure/autorest) & [NSwag](https://github.com/RSuter/NSwag), use the operationId to generate API clients based on this convention so it is important to provide a descriptive operationId.
+In order to ease the use of your API we recommend using the `{controller}_{operationName}` pattern.

+### Generating OpenAPI Documentation
 Every API should have documentation in the OpenAPI format.
 If you want to generate those based on your code you can use tools like [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle) & [NSwag](https://github.com/RSuter/NSwag).

 Here is an example on how to generate them with Swashbuckle